BhagyaC/Django_basics/README.md

  by running the code `python manage.py makemigrations blog` will make django undertand that there are some changes in the blog

  Then follow the code to run the blog `python manage.py migrate blog`

+ ### Django admin

+ To add , edit and delete the post that we have modeled.

+ In the admin.py add line `admin.site.register(Post)` and  don't forget to import the Post model that we defined earlier using `from .models import Post` .
+To make our model visible on the admin page we have to register it.

+ Now run the the server `python manage.py runserver`

+  Type the following command in the browser http://127.0.0.1:8000/admin/ and you can see a login page but in ordr to login you may need to crete a acount in the super user

+  Inorder to create the account in superuser run the following commands `python manage.py createsuperuser`